 Non-dairy Yogurt & Silken Tofu

 Without adding additional flavors (unlike fruit purees) yogurt is a great substitute for binding and thickening.
 To substitute: add 1/4 cup plain non-dairy yogurt or silken tofu for each egg.
-Like purees, yogurt and tofu have no leavening properties, so in most cases you’ll want to add about 1/8th teaspoon baking soda (per egg).
+Like purees, yogurt and tofu have no leavening properties, so in most cases, you’ll want to add about 1/8th teaspoon baking soda (per egg).

-Great for most baked goods such as muffins, breads, and cookies, flax and chia seeds are amazing plant-based egg replacers.
+Great for most baked goods such as muffins, bread, and cookies, flax and chia seeds are amazing plant-based egg replacers.
 They add many health benefits to your baked goods, without adding additional flavor.
 To substitute, blend 1 tablespoon of flax or chia seeds with 3 tablespoons of water until mixture is thick and creamy.
 Flax and chia seeds can be found online and in most grocery stores and should be stored tightly wrapped in the freezer.

-Please note: No egg replacer acts or tastes the same in every recipe so when using recipes will requires a little tweaking from these guidelines.
+Please note: No egg replacer acts or tastes the same in every recipe so when using recipes will require a little tweaking from these guidelines.
 New recipes always come with a little trial and error.

-Egg Replacements in Custard.
+Egg Substitutes in Custard.